What are the signs of Intellectual Disability?

 Mental health issues and Intellectual disability therapy

-According to research, people with intellectual disabilities are more likely to experience mental health issues like depression and suicidal thoughts.
-Up to 40% of those with intellectual disabilities may also struggle with mental health issues of some kind.
-Additional mental health conditions that frequently coexist with intellectual disability include:
+Studies suggest that persons with intellectual disabilities are prone to experience psychiatric disorders such as depression and suicidal thoughts.
+Up to 40% of individuals with intellectual disabilities may also suffer from a psychiatric disorder.
+Other mental disorders often associated with intellectual disability include:

 • Anxiety